Skip to content

 Run it with sensible defaults

 Using daily cost of habit of 6, days per year of 260, years to simulate of 30, hypothetical investment rate of 7, the calculation works out to 158,596.23.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Daily Cost of Habit, Days per Year, Years to Simulate, and Hypothetical Investment Rate — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works